The questions nobody thinks to ask at the first appointment

 Ask the primary doctor these questions, not the specialist.
 The specialist knows a lot about one thing, but the primary doctor is the person who can see your parent's whole situation and help you understand how this diagnosis fits into your parent's overall life and health.
 If you only see the specialist, ask them and then ask the primary doctor to confirm or clarify.

 Don't ask all of these questions at once.
-If you walk into an appointment with a list of twenty questions, the doctor will feel attacked and you'll feel rushed.
+If you walk into an appointment with a list of twenty questions, the doctor will feel rushed and you'll get superficial answers.
 Ask the questions that matter most in this moment.
 You can ask more at a follow-up appointment.
 You can call the doctor's office with questions that come up later.
 But if you leave an appointment feeling like you don't understand what comes next, you haven't asked the right questions yet, and you need to call and ask them.